Decision Intelligence Platform

 Map the decision

-Add your factors (the dimensions you're uncertain about).
+Add your criteria — the dimensions you're uncertain about.
 Map your stakeholders.
 Set your hypothesis about where each person stands.

 2